Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/primary_additional_ip_concepts/guide.en-gb.md

 * **Purpose:** Its main purpose is to enable easy communication and ensure reachability for the associated service.
 * **Availability:** Both IPv4 and IPv6 primary addresses are available with many OVHcloud products.
 Refer to specific product pages for detailed availability.
 * **Configuration:** IPv4 and IPv6 address configuration details, such as address, prefix size, or default gateway, can be found within the OVHcloud Control Panel, usually in the Network tab of the given product.

+### Attachment Methods:

+Primary IP addresses come pre-attached to your OVHcloud services, and serve as their default IP address.

 ### Use Cases: